-Jacki Weaver stars in OUR LADY LTD. as “Lillian Brown/Ma,” who resembles at first glance a modest, dutiful church lady.
+Jacki Weaver stars in PERPTUAL GRACE, LTD. as “Lillian Brown/Ma,” who resembles at first glance a modest, dutiful church lady.
 She’s Pa’s willing accomplice, and his counterpart in regard to potency and cruelty.

 Jacki Weaver is an Australian theater, film and television actress well known in her home country for more than 50 years.
 She is best known outside Australia for her performance in David Michôd’s Animal Kingdom (2010), for which she was nominated for the 2011 Academy Award for Best Supporting Actress.
 She also received a National Board of Review Award, her third Australian Film Institute Award and a Golden Globe nomination for Best Supporting Actress in a Drama.